luoxiu/Schedule/README.md

 # Schedule

-⏰ A interval-based and date-based task scheduler for swift, with incredibly sweet apis.
+⏰ An interval-based and date-based task scheduler for swift, with incredibly sweet api.

 ## Features

 - 📆 Date-based scheduling
 - ⏳ Interval-based scheduling
-- 📝 Mixture rules scheduling
+- 📝 Mixture rules
+- 👩‍🎓‍ Human readable period parsing
 - 🚦 Suspend, resume, cancel
-- 🏷 Tag related management
+- 🏷 Tag-based management
+- 🍰 Action appending/removing
 - 🍻 No need to concern about runloop
 - 👻 No need to concern about circular reference
-- 🍭 **Sweet apis**
+- 🍭 **Incredibly Sweet API**

 ## Usage